hove-io/CDVNavitiaSDKUX/README.md

 ##### Custom titles

 You can customize the screens titles.
-A string ressource ID is required and should be passed with the CustomTitles Object.
+A string ressource ID is required and should be passed within the CustomTitles Object.

 | Parameters | Type | Required | Description | Example |
 | --- | --- |:---:| --- | --- |